 How Detectify can help

-Detectify has an ability to test web applications for open redirect vulnerabilities and 1000+ known web vulnerabilities including the OWASP Top 10 and more.
+Detectify has an ability to test web applications for open redirect vulnerabilities and other wildly exploited known web vulnerabilities including the OWASP Top 10 and more.
 Check your web applications using Detectify by starting your 14-day free trial today.